bunkerity/bunkerweb/README.md

 - CentOS 7
 - Fedora 34

 Unlike containers, Linux integration can be tedious because bunkerized-nginx has a bunch of dependencies that need to be installed before we can use it.
-Fortunately, we provide a [helper script](#TODO) to make the process easier and automatic.
+Fortunately, we provide a [helper script](https://github.com/bunkerity/bunkerized-nginx/blob/master/helpers/install.sh) to make the process easier and automatic.
 Once installed, the configuration is really simple, all you have to do is to edit the `/opt/bunkerized-nginx/variables.env` configuration file and run the `bunkerized-nginx` command to apply it.

-You will find more information about Linux integration in the [documentation](#TODO).
+You will find more information about Linux integration in the [documentation](https://bunkerized-nginx.readthedocs.io/en/latest/integrations.html#linux).

 # Configuration

 The configuration is made through what we call "environment variables" as a form of key/value pairs.
-You will find the complete list in the [documentation](#TODO).
+You will find the [quickstart guide](https://bunkerized-nginx.readthedocs.io/en/latest/quickstart_guide.html) and the complete [list of environment variables](https://bunkerized-nginx.readthedocs.io/en/latest/environment_variables.html) in the documentation.

 ## Singlesite